Home Legal EzriCare Artificial Tears Lawsuits

 EzriCare & Delsam Pharma Artificial Tears Lawsuits

-EzriCare and Delsam Artificial Tears lawsuits claim that recalled EzriCare and Delsam eye drops can cause bacterial infections leading to vision damage or even death.
-As of February 2024, several injury lawsuits and a class action lawsuit have been filed.
+EzriCare and Delsam Artificial Tears lawsuits claim that recalled EzriCare and Delsam eye drops can cause bacterial infections, leading to vision damage or even death.
+As of March 2025, several injury and class action lawsuits have been filed, but many lawyers have stopped accepting new ones.

 Fact Checked